Ibrahim2750mi/Box-Adventurers/README.md

 ## How to Run

-After installing the libs in `requirements.txt` do `python src/game.py`
+After installing the libs in `requirements.txt` do `python src/game.py`.
+Currently, if there isn't game data present in data folder you have to run the game two times.

 ## Notes